LibreSign/documentation/developer_manual/getting-started/tests.rst

 LibreSign includes multiple test suites (see ``.github/workflows`` for CI jobs).
 Below are the most relevant for day-to-day development and how to run them locally.

+.. admonition:: Tips

+   - Keep your local branches rebased and dependencies up to date to reduce noise in lints and type checks.
+   - Tests and CI are also part of the documentation, check ``.github/workflows`` and the ``tests`` folder for usage examples.

 Unit tests
 ----------